 Unlike tents, I like buying packs because they exist in a world with fewer trade-offs.
 If a pack carries the intended load well, is easy to use and sufficiently durable, then it has the makings of a good product.
 Successful pack designs exist that are very good in nearly all conditions they face, making them quite satisfying to own.

 Into this world arrives the Marl from Hanchor.
 The Marl is Hanchor’s second pack with a focus on backpacking – the other being the Marble which was released a year sooner and is much larger (67L vs 42L).
-I’ve given the Marble a mixed review previously, commending its quality construction and suspension but finding the choices of materials, features and volume somewhat incoherent and thus appealing to a smaller niche of users.
+I’ve given the Marble a mixed review previously, commending its quality construction and suspension but finding the choices of materials, features and volume somewhat mis-matched and thus appealing to a smaller niche of users.

 The Marl incorporates some elements from the Marble – notably Hanchor’s “two track” suspension – into a smaller pack with a different feature set and tougher materials.
 At 42L (2550 cu in) and 1kg in weight, the Marl competes with popular lightweight packs like HMG’s Windrider, Gossamer Gear’s Gorilla, ULA’s Ohm 2.0, Katabatic’s Helios and Sierra Design’s Flex Capacitor.